New possibilities in identification of binary choice models with fixed effects: Introduction

+In this paper, we mainly focus on the identification of $\beta$ but we will also discuss quantities related to treatment effects.
+There are roughly two approaches to identifying $\beta$, depending on whether or not we impose a parametric model on the distribution of $u_{t}$ given $(X,\alpha)$.
+Methods without parametric assumptions on the error distribution are typically based on \citet{manski1987semiparametric} and maximum-score-type estimation.
+This approach only assumes that the distribution $u_{t}\mid(X,\alpha)$ does not depend on $t$.
+In contrast, the more parametric approach relies on additional assumptions on the functional form of the distribution $u_{t}\mid(X,\alpha)$.
+For example, perhaps the most popular parametric assumption is that $u_{t}$'s are i.i.d logistic errors across $t$ and are independent of $(X,\alpha)$.
+This approach typically adopts an estimation scheme based on the (conditional) likelihood.

-In this paper, we provide new perspectives on what drives the identification of $\beta$.
-First, what is the role of the distribution of $X$?
-A critical assumption in the existing literature is that $X$ needs to be unbounded.
-For example, Assumption 2 in \citet{manski1987semiparametric} requires the unboundedness of at least one component of $W$: for $W=(W_{1},...,W_{K})'$, there exists $k$ such that $\beta_{k}\neq0$ and the conditional distribution $W_{k}\mid(W_{1},...,W_{k-1},W_{k+1},...,W_{K})$ has support equal to $\RR$ almost surely.
+Despite the strong restrictions on the functional form, the approach relying on parametric restrictions has received considerable attention arguably due to identification reasons.
+The literature has pointed out the widespread identification failure, such as \citet{arellano2011nonlinear}.
+In particular, identification seems infeasible outside the logistic case unless the support of $X$ is unbounded.
+For example, Assumption 2 in \citet{manski1987semiparametric} requires the unboundedness of at least one component of $W=X_{1}-X_{0}$: for $W=(W_{1},...,W_{K})'$ and $\beta=(\beta_{1},...,\beta_{K})'$, there exists $k$ such that $\beta_{k}\neq0$ and the conditional distribution $W_{k}\mid(W_{1},...,W_{k-1},W_{k+1},...,W_{K})$ has support equal to $\RR$ almost surely.
 Theorem 1 of \citet{chamberlain2010binary} goes even further: for bounded $X$, the identification fails in certain regions of the parameter space if no further restrictions are imposed on the distribution of the error term $u_{t}$.

+In this paper, we provide a more precise picture than \citet{chamberlain2010binary} by showing that identification without parametric assumptions on the error distribution is quite possible even for bounded $X$.
+The main motivation of this paper is to explore new possibilities without functional-form assumptions.
+This raises concerns about stability.
+If identification crucially hinges on the imposed functional form, the reliability of the analysis could be a concern.
+After all, if the model parameter is unidentified under every distribution function other than the logistic one, how much should we trust this model?
+Hence, it is helpful to explore a more robust setting.
+In this direction, this paper considers the identification issue and leaves the estimation problem to future research.
+We make the following contributions.